 Until then, our focus will be on Living our lives the best we can And ensuring that our children can lead consistent and stable lives despite the challenges presented by the coronavirus.
 Even in marriages that are doing well, it is a challenge to strengthen a relationship and parent.
 There are ways that we can minimize the impact of the coronavirus on our household.
 Still, overall, the reality is that whether we want the virus to affect us or not is primarily out of our control.
 If we wish to be In the same boat as our neighbors when it comes to the virus is not up to us.
 To an extent, we are all in this together; at the end of the virus, the pandemic will occur at roughly the same time for each of us.

-With that said, if your marriage is struggling right now and you are either separated or going through a divorce, and then you are in an unenviable situation.
-I don’t say this because I don’t believe I don’t think so that you can get out of the case for that this experience will forever scar your life.
+If your marriage is struggling and you’re either separated or going through a divorce, you face an unenviable situation.
+I don’t say this because I don’t believe I don’t think so that you can get out of the case for that.
+This experience will forever scar your life.
 However, if you have to go through a significant life change when it is not easy to plan for the future, you require good advice and perspective on how to proceed from here.

 Do your best to gain some perspective on your situation.

 Filing for divorce, in and of itself, is not difficult.
 It doesn’t take a lot of time, nor does it take a lot of effort.
-In the old days, you would need to draft an original petition for divorce by hand and then marched down to the courthouse to file your divorce.
+In the old days, you would need to draft an original petition for divorce by hand and then march down to the courthouse to file your divorce.
 Whereas, now all you have to do is good, wise a form you can find online and then point your paperwork through your county or district clerk’s website.
-There are fees associated with making this, but the effort you need to file a divorce is minimal.
+Filing for divorce involves some fees, but the effort required is minimal.

 However, you do not want to file a minimal divorce.
 Suppose you are choosing to go through with a divorce during this time.
 You need to take a look at your situation and do your best to think objectively.
 There is no room for error during this time, and you want to set yourself up for a successful transition out of this pandemic once we can emerge.
 Do not expect that a minimal effort will be able to garner you a great deal of success in your divorce.